Utilizing Softwave Shockwave Therapy in Rehabilitation for Women's Health and Pelvic Health Conditions

 How long does it take?/ How many sessions?

-A treatment lasts 5–15 minutes depending on the number of shocks used.
+A single treatment area lasts 5–15 minutes depending on the number of shocks used.
 Some patients notice a dramatic improvement after 3 to 4 sessions, while more chronic issues may require 6 to 10 sessions of shockwave to note significant changes.

 Is it covered by insurance?